shwnmnl/representations/README.md

   - **purple-night-nolabels.png**: Project emblem

 - **src/**: Contains source code for the project.
+  - **representations-across-the-mind-sciences.ipynb**: Notebook containing all "final" plots.

 - **index.html**: Single file for the website
-  - **representations-across-the-mind-sciences.ipynb**: Notebook containing all "final" plots, as well as a graveyard of past iterations.

 - **LICENSE**: The license under which the project is distributed.